civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

    EitherPrerequisite   Advance just needs one of the prerequisites to be
                         researched.
 This allows a fluid tech tree like Civ4.
 - TerrainImprovementDB:
-   PrerequisiteTileImp  TerrainImprovement needs another T.Imp. to be built.
+   PrerequisiteTileImp  TerrainImprovement needs another tileimp to be built.
 - WonderDB:
    EnablesPunativeAirstrikes Wonder allows bombardment without war declaration.
 - CivilisationDB: